unicode-org/message-format-wg/spec.md

 A Message provides the representation of a single message.
 It takes one of two forms,
 either as a PatternMessage or a SelectMessage.
-In a multi-locale context,
-a single message's choice of representation as one or the other should not affect its representation in other languages or locales.

 ```ts
 type Message = PatternMessage | SelectMessage